subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ## Modeling the Stock Market

 When I first learnt about the Wiener Process and Stochastic Calculus in grad school in the late 1980s, the main applications that text books talked about were in the fields of filtering and control theory.
 Now 40 years later almost everyone who learns Stochastic Calculus is doing it so that they can apply it to mathematical finance, in other words, to become a Wall Street quant.
 In 1985 the Black Scholes equation was already about a decade old, but its use hadn't become prevalent in Wall Street.
 There has been an explosion in the financial markets since then, with new financial products that make use of stock derivatives and this has made Stochastic Calculus a must have skill for quants.
 At the same time there has been a backlash against the use of the Wiener Process to model stocks, especially after the 2007-2008 financial crisis.
 A prominent voice arguing for this is the trader and author Nassim Nicholas Taleb though some of these ideas can be traced back to a paper that Benoit Mandelbrot wrote on this topic in the early 1960s.

 The stock market is the closest anyone of us will get to encountering pure randomness in our daily lives.
 Understanding how the market behaves is important to most of us who have part of our savings invested in the market, but we normally don't think about it unless at times of market turmoil.
-However there is a class of financial industry professionals called equity traders who has to deal with this randomness on a day-to-day basis.
+However there is a class of financial industry professionals called equity traders who have to deal with this randomness on a day-to-day basis.
 They buy and sell equities frequently, sometimes several times a day, and their profession is a constant struggle against the randomness of the market.

 The earliest random process model for stocks can be traced back to Bachelier from his PhD thesis back in 1901.
-It uses a Wiener Process with drift given by
+It uses a Wiener Process with drift given by (though it was not called by this name then)

 $$ S(t) = \mu dt + \sigma W(t) $$

-The first term captures that fact that there is usually an upward drift in the market over time, while the second term captures the volatility in process.
+The first term captures that fact that there is usually an upward drift in the market over time, while the second term captures the volatility in the process.
-Since the Wiener process as independent and stationary increments, it implies that the random change $S_{t+h} - S_t$ in $S(t)$ is independent of whatever happened in the market at time $t$ and earlier, including the value $S_t$ as well.
+Since the Wiener process has independent and stationary increments, it implies that the random change $S_{t+h} - S_t$ in $S(t)$ is independent of whatever happened in the market at time $t$ and earlier, including the value $S_t$ as well.
-This does not agree with the way the stock market actually behaves, since in reality the change is greater if $S(t)$ is larger.
+This does not agree with the way the stock market actually behaves, since in reality the change is greater if $S_t$ is larger.
 In the 1960s Samuelson improved the model by noting that the  change in the value of a stock is dependent on its current price, since only the percentage increase or decrease from the current price is what really matters to a trader.
 In other words, it doesn't matter whether you are holding $1 million dollar portfolio or a $1 dollar portfolio, you would still want the same 10% annual return.
 Taking this into account, the modified model is